ccy7701/pf-visualiser/docs/spec-counter.md

 Income increases Actual COH.

-Income transactions categorized as `Salary` also reconcile against scheduled salary accrual for the transaction month so salary is not double-counted in Expected COH.
+Income transactions categorized as `Salary` also reconcile against scheduled salary accrual using oldest-unpaid-month-first allocation, so a salary paid in the following month can settle the prior month's accrued salary without clearing the current month's accrual.

 Successful transaction create, update, and delete actions shall use the page-level bottom-right status toast rather than an inline form success alert.